Japan Sinks: 2020 – Critical Analysis

 Final considerations

-Japan Sinks: 2020 is a great anime, it definitely counted on the production effort to reach the final product – and this value, along with the flaws, must be recognized.
-In addition to presenting an emotional story, the anime praised and criticized the country that so many love, showing its defects and qualities, because Japan is the land of the rising sun, because the Japanese are so faithful to their country and customs.
-Imbued with tragedy and hope, Japan Sinks, despite being flawed, deserves to be seen.
+Japan Sinks: 2020 is a great anime; it definitely showcased the production effort required to achieve the final product—and this value, along with its flaws, should be acknowledged.
+Besides presenting a moving story, the anime both exalted and criticized the country so loved by so many, highlighting its flaws and strengths, because Japan is the land of the rising sun, and because the Japanese are so loyal to their country and its customs.
+Imbued with tragedy and hope, Japan Sinks, despite its flaws, deserves to be seen.

 “The sun may set, but it will always rise again.”

-All images used in this article are the property of Netflix .
+All images used in this article are property of Netflix .

 Follow: